AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module12/ex4.md

 You can find the field by navigating to ```geofenceEntryLdap.<aepTenantId>.locationService.currentPoiCity``` (replace Ldap by your LDAP).

 By clicking that field, it will be added as the dynamic value for the parameter `q`.
-This field will be populated by f.i. the geolocation-service that you've implemented in your Mobile App.
+This field will be populated by for instance the geolocation-service that you've implemented in your Mobile App.

 ![Demo](./images/jo13.png)